yvesmarieplard/yvesmarieplard.github.io/_pages/about.md

   <span style="font-size: 26px; margin: 5px;">Digitalization</span>
 </div>

-I am currently working at 4D as a project manager,overseeing teams of developers in the successful delivery of new software solutions.
+I am currently working at 4D as a project manager, overseeing teams of developers in the successful delivery of new software solutions.

 I have a strong interest in digitalization and in the power industry.